PUBLIC SERVICE NOTICE

 Progressive 45s card plays at the St. James Hall in Halfway Cove, 7:30 p.m.
 Full meal, grocery prizes and a loonie jar.
 Free hot coffee and tea.
 Sponsored by the St. James Anglican Church of Halfway Cove.
 Come and bring a friend.

 Bingo at the Port Felix Parish Hall, 7:30 p.m.
-Nine $50 games, two $75 games, two winner-take-half, one winner-take-all, building jackpot and Toonie jar.
-Canteen services will be available.
+Nine $50 games, two $75 games, building jackpot and Toonie jar.
+50/50 tickets will be sold and canteen services will be available.

 Bingo at St. Joseph’s Parish Hall, 7:30 p.m.